grame-cncm/faust/documentation/faust-manual/src/osc.md

 > `oscdump [port]`: receives OSC messages via UDP and dump to standard output

+> Note that OSC messages can be sent from any OSC-compatible applications (e.g., PureData, Max/MSP, etc.).

-In the following example, we'll use two separate terminal windows.
+In the following examples, we'll use two separate terminal windows.
 The first one will be used to send OSC messages to the `noise` application using `oscsend`.
 The second terminal will be used to monitor the messages sent by the application using `oscdump`.
 Commands executed on terminal 1 will be preceded